MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/management-pack-change-tracking.md

 ## Data grooming settings in Management pack

 Grooming settings are tied with management pack grooming settings for data warehouse.
 This means, by default, three versions of management packs and 400 days old data will be shown in the reports.
-For example: whenever you make a change in *MyCustomMP* and save your changes in a new version as v1, v2, v3, v4 over Seven days, then by default, v1 will be groomed and you will only see changes for v2, v3, and v4.
-Besides this, any change which is 400 days old will be groomed.
+For example: whenever you make a change in *MyCustomMP* and save your changes in a new version as v1, v2, v3, v4 over Seven days, then by default, v1 will be groomed and you'll only see changes for v2, v3, and v4.
+Besides this, any change that is 400 days old will be groomed.

 ## Change tracking for agent